jakobtfaber/DenarioApp/README.md

 ## Run in Docker

-You need the wheel of a build of denario.
 You may need `sudo` permission [or use this link](https://docs.docker.com/engine/install/linux-postinstall/).
 To build the docker run:

 ```bash
 docker build -t denario-app .